Election 2022: Maryland voting for successor to Gov. Hogan - NewsBreak

 In other races, candidates are on the ballot for all 188 seats in the Maryland General Assembly, which is controlled by Democrats.

-The Maryland primary was delayed by three weeks because of lawsuits challenging the state’s congressional and state legislative maps.
+The Maryland primary was delayed by three weeks by the state’s highest court because of lawsuits challenging the state’s congressional and state legislative maps.

 Follow AP for full coverage of the midterms at https://apnews.com/hub/2022-midterm-elections and on Twitter, https://twitter.com/ap_politics.